RiccardoDAndrea/web-scraping-python/Strucuture_docs.md

 ## docs

-- documentation for you work
+- documentation for you work, anything that is related to.

         Example:
+        > the python_shortcuts.txt
+        > Could me Scientific Papers

-        >
+        > PDF, txt - Documents

 ## models